kubernetes-sigs/gateway-api/site-src/api-types/listenerset.md

 The listener with the highest priority is Accepted and Programmed The lower-priority listener is marked with a `Conflicted: True` condition in its status.

+!!! note  Partial ListenerSet Acceptance
-!!! note  A ListenerSet may be partially accepted if only some of its listeners are in conflict.
-Valid listeners will continue to route traffic, while conflicted ones are disabled
+    A ListenerSet may be partially accepted if only some of its listeners are in conflict.
+Valid listeners will continue to route traffic, while conflicted ones will not route traffic.

 ## Status Updates